daradeepak/daradeepak/README.md

 ## 🚀 About Me

-- 💻 I'm a graduate with expertise in C/C++, JavaScript, Python, ReactJS, MySQl
+- 💻 I'm a graduate with expertise in C/C++, JavaScript, Python, ReactJS, MySQL
 - 🎓 I hold a degree in Computer Science.

 - 📫 Reach out to me via [email](mailto:deepak.dara07@example.com) or [LinkedIn](https://www.linkedin.com/in/daradeepak/).